 1. To stream your Crowdcast event to YouTube Live, first visit your YouTube live video dashboard.

 2. Under "Encoder Setup" copy the Server URL and Stream Key.

-3. In your Crowdcast event Edit options, pick the session you want to stream to Youtube, and paste in the Server URL and Stream Key as shown below and hit save.
+3. Within your event options, pick the session you want to stream to Youtube, and paste in the Server URL and Stream Key as shown below and hit save.

 4. You've now connected your session to YouTube!
-Now proceed as usual to get ready to go live.
+Now proceed as usual in Crowdcast to go live.

 Streaming to LinkedIn Live